Chateau Coulon Laurensac

 Just outside Bordeaux, this 18th century Château is the perfect starting point for tours in all the famous wine regions of the Bordeaux area.
 During your tour with the Bordeaux Wine Experience you’ll stay at the beautiful Château Coulon Laurensac.
 The stately château is situated in the Bordeaux wine-growing region and has beautiful views of the park with the rose garden and the wine region surrounding the property.

-In fact Chateau Coulon Laurensac will celebrate its 300th birthday 2044.
-In the almost three centuries of its existence, only 7 different families have lived between her limestone-walls.
+In fact Chateau Coulon Laurensac celebrates its 300th birthday in 2024.
+In the three centuries of its existence, only 7 different families have lived between her limestone-walls.
 But as you will discover especially the first owner of the chateau has a gripping story.
-It is almost impossible to comprehend that this man -some 300 years ago- used to sit and drink wine in front of the same fireplace like we do every day now.
+It is almost impossible to comprehend that this man -300 years ago- used to sit and drink wine in front of the same fireplace like we do every day now.
 Living in a French chateau is a great experience and a privilege and we are thankful to be part of this fortunate and select group.
-And just six times per year we open up our home so you can enjoy this Chateau Experience with us.
+And just a few times per year we open up our home so you can enjoy this Chateau Experience with us.

 Only a few times per year